themooer1/cheshire/README.md

         if bleak_device.name == None:
             continue

-        # Get a device profile if it's supported
+        # Connect to this device if it's one we support
         if connection := await connect_to_ble_device(bleak_device):
             print(f"Connected to {bleak_device.name}")